-Falkirk Council Pension Fund is a funded pension scheme operating within the terms of the Local Government Pension Scheme (LGPS)
+Falkirk Council Pension Fund is a funded pension scheme operating within terms of the Local Government Pension Scheme (LGPS)

-Whilst the Fund is not a separate legal entity from Falkirk Council, it does have its own individual governance arrangements which sit within the Council's overall governance responsibilities.
+Whilst the Fund is not a separate legal entity from Falkirk Council, it does have its own specific governance arrangements which sit within the Council's own governance responsibilities.
 Collectively, these arrangements are consistent with the principles of the CIPFA/SOLACE Framework "Delivering Good Governance in Local Government".

-The Local Authority Accounts (Scotland) Regulations 2014 require that all Councils conduct a review, at least once in each financial year, of the effectiveness of the system of internal controls and that an Annual Governance Statement is included in the Pension Fund Annual Report and Accounts.
-Whilst Falkirk Council as a whole has complied voluntarily with these requirements for several years, it is recognised from recent fund accounting developments that specific assurance should be provided with regard to pension fund activities.
+The Local Authority Accounting (Scotland) Regulations 2014 require that all Councils conduct a review, at least once in each financial year, of the effectiveness of the system of internal controls and that an Annual Governance Statement is included in the Annual Accounts.
+Falkirk Council has complied with both of these requirements voluntarily for some years now, underlining its commitment to openness and transparency.